GE Dash 8-40CW: Rebuilds

 The General Electric Dash 8-41CW or Dash 8-41W (C41-8W) is a variation with the same 16-cylinder engine upgraded to 4135 hp.
 154 were produced between 1993 and 1994 for both the Union Pacific and Santa Fe (ATSF) railroads, and some Dash 8-40CW units were also uprated to Dash 8-41CW standard by the railroads.
 Since no four-axle versions of this unit were built, the "C" designation (indicating trucks with three powered axles, or C-C) is often omitted.

 The General Electric Dash 8-44CW or Dash 8-44W (C44-8W) was a variation with its 16-cylinder engine uprated to 4,400 hp (3,280 kW).
 It was produced, only for CSX.
 It was known as the CW44-8.
 Production lasted from 1993 to 1994.
 It was considered to be pre-production Dash-9 model, with upgraded split-cooling system, dynamic brake grid, electronics, control systems, and updated traction motors.
 53 units were produced.
 Like the Dash 8-41CW, no four-axle versions of this unit were built.
 The "C" designation (indicating trucks with three powered axles, or C-C) is often omitted.
-Since 2023, CSX scrapped all of the remaining C44-8W's.
+Since 2023, CSX scrapped all of the remaining Dash 8-44CW's.

 The GE Dash 8.5-40CW was a 6-axle 4,000 hp (2,800 kW) diesel-electric locomotive rebuilt by Norfolk Southern.
 The first locomotive started its rebuild in 2012.
 Only one unit is on the active roster, and it is stored.
 The units will be rebuilt with the Norfolk Southern-designed wide-nose RLS cab which meets current FRA crashworthiness standards.
 The rebuild will also include the installation of locomotive speed limiter (LSL), and cab signals and other electronics upgrades.
 NS discontinued the rebuild program in April 2016 due to repeated failures, and even retired these locomotives in April 2020.

-The GE C40-8WM was an experimental rebuild program done by GE in partnership with CSX at GE's Locomotive plant at Erie, PA in late 2016 and early 2017 to see if they were worth rebuilding.
-The program consisted of 10 C40-8Ws from CSX, #'s 7771, 7774, 7779, 7780, 7786, 7787, 7799, 7801, 7807, and 7811.
+The GE Dash 8-40CWM was an experimental rebuild program done by GE in partnership with CSX at GE's Locomotive plant at Erie, PA in late 2016 and early 2017 to see if they were worth rebuilding.
+The program consisted of 10 Dash 8-40CWs from CSX, #'s 7771, 7774, 7779, 7780, 7786, 7787, 7799, 7801, 7807, and 7811.
 The units were rebuilt with updated prime movers, new cab interiors, new control system (upgrade to CCA from IFC), installation of PTC equipment, fresh repaint, body work as needed, addition of shutters to the radiator to help more accurately control the engine temperature, and a few other refurbs.